Title

 Factual Background

-The Court of Appeals reversed the RTC.
-It held that the registrations effected by the father and certified by a registered midwife were valid under Act No. 3753 and did not require the mother’s consent.
-The CA relied on RA 9255 (amending Article 176) to conclude that the children could validly bear the father’s surname if their filiation was recorded in the civil register.
-The CA further held that petitioner failed to prove falsity of the entries or to establish that her late registration reflected the true personal circumstances of the children.
-The CA dismissed the petition for lack of merit.
+On March 5, 2015 the Court of Appeals reversed and set aside the RTC decision.
+The CA held that the registrations effected by Tinitigan and certified by a registered midwife were valid under Act No. 3753 and did not require the mother’s consent.
+The CA further concluded that, under RA 9255 amending Article 176, the children could legally use the father’s surname because Tinitigan had expressly recognized them through the birth records.
+The CA also found that Barcelote failed to prove the falsity of the entries or to substantiate that her late registrations reflected the true personal circumstances of the children.
+The CA denied reconsideration on December 3, 2015.

 Issues Presented to the Supreme Court